sasatatar/seed-generator/OFFLINE-BUILD.md

 ### Large file size
 This is normal!
 All crypto libraries are bundled for offline use.
-Typical size: 1-3 MB for the complete package.
+Typical size: roughly 1 MB for the complete package.

 ### Browser compatibility
 Works in all modern browsers: